emmajanedrews/base-template/_posts/2018-04-23-how-to-use-your-database-properly.md

 enclosure_time:
 use_youtube_image: true
 youtube_alternate_image:
-youtube_code: isZEY7GsAIc
+youtube_code: AuXEwksXHPI
 ---

 {% include youtube.html %}

 Today I want to talk about one simple thing that you can do to triple your business.
-We’re constantly inundated with new tools, marketing products, and other shiny objects that guarantee to take your business to the next level. **I’m not going to talk about those things today.&nbsp;**
+We’re constantly inundated with new tools, marketing products, and other shiny objects that guarantee to take your business to the next level. **I’m not going to talk about those things today. **

 As a matter of fact, **I want to talk about a free tool that you already have in your possession.** I’m talking about your database.
 You probably have a database full of people, from friends and family members to past clients, that simply gets ignored unless they reach out to you.